palant/apk-instrumentation/README.md

 * `keystore`: (optional) path to the key store containing the signing key
 * `keypass`: (optional) password protecting the key store

-## Filters
+## Method filters

-Each component has a `filter` option allowing to restrict its functionality.
-It’s a space-separated list, entries can have the following format:
+Some configuration options use method filters determining which methods are included.
+These are space-separated lists, entries can have the following format:

 * `com.example.test.*`: includes all classes with names matching a particular prefix
-* `com.example.test.Main`: includes all methods of a specific class
+* `com.example.test.Main:*`: includes all methods of a specific class
-* `com.example.test.Main.dump()`: includes all methods with a particular name inside a class (empty parentheses at the end are mandatory)
+* `com.example.test.Main:dump(java.lang.String,int)`: includes only the method with the specified signature

 ## Extended format strings